dymmond/esmerald/docs/contributing.md

 * The description should be copied from the changelog.

 Once the release is created, it should automatically upload the new version to PyPI.
-If something doesn't work with PyPI the release can be done by running `scripts/release`.
+If something does not work with PyPI the release can be done by running `scripts/release`.